wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.text\(\) ⇒ `string`

-* The method returns the text content of the message
+The method returns the text content of the message.

 ### Example